 Systematic Reviews and Meta-analyses are solicited and unsolicited manuscripts that feature an organized and detailed review of the scientific literature about a particular topic.
 This section is peer-reviewed and acceptance for publication is not guaranteed.
-The length must not exceed 6,000 words and a maximum combination of six tables and/or figures can be included.
+The length must not exceed 6,000 words (references are included in this word count) and a maximum combination of six tables and/or figures can be included.
 For meta-analyses of randomized, controlled trials, authors must provide a CONSORT checklist at manuscript submission and follow the PRISMA reporting guidelines found here: http://www.prisma-statement.org/index.htm.
 For meta-analyses of observational studies, authors must follow the MOOSE reporting guidelines found here: http://www.editorialmanager.com/jognn/account/MOOSE.pdf.

 - No more than three authors are allowed on each submission.
 Contributors must provide their names, addresses, phone, and e-mail addresses.

-- "Image of the Month" submissions must be submitted online at http://www.editorialmanager.com/cgh
+- Submissions must be submitted online at http://www.editorialmanager.com/cgh

 Editorials provide comments on papers published elsewhere in the same issue.
 Editorials are usually solicited by the Editor.